 - LU-3.
 Support a strategic, comprehensive and multi-disciplinary visioning effort for the greater Jackson Highway area, initiated and led by the County, which looks beyond the planning period of the adopted General Plan to ensure that high quality and cohesive development patterns are achieved consistent with regional smart growth objectives. - LU-17.
 The County will initiate and lead processes (including Community Plans, Specific Plans, Comprehensive Plans, etc.) to plan for development within the Jackson Highway Area.
 The resulting plans must be consistent with the vision plan resulting from the Jackson Visioning Study Area effort. - ED-1.
 Achieve complete communities that have enough land capacity to accommodate the development of general commercial, industrial and office uses which support community needs in all areas of the County. - ED-9.
-Create well designed commercial and employment nodes at strategic locations along the Jackson and South Watt corridors. - HE-51.
-The County will continue to implement its affordable housing program which requires that 15 percentof new residential development to be affordable to extremely low-, very low-and low-income households.
+Create well-designed commercial and employment nodes at strategic locations along the Jackson and South Watt corridors. - HE-51.
+The County will continue to implement its affordable housing program which requires 15 percent of new residential development to be affordable to extremely low-, very low- and low-income households.

 - VP-1.
-Break from past patterns of market-driven development that has disproportionately favored lower-density residential to the exclusion of other densities and uses.
-Modify County policies, ordinances, standards, regulations, codes, etc. that create barriers to desired development. - VP-2.
-Extend transit facilities and infrastructure concurrently with the development of identified "strategic nodes" within the planning area.
-These strategic nodes include the general areas around where the Jackson Highway intersects with Watt Avenue Bradshaw Road and Excelsior Road, as well as in the Grant Line East area near White Rock Road to the north and the proposed private university to the south. - VP-3.
-New growth areas will contain a fine-grained mix of uses at both the neighborhood and community level, including residential, employment/industrial commercial, (including clean industry), institutional (schools, civic centers and quasi-public uses), parks, open space and habitat preserves.
+Break from past patterns of development that have disproportionately favored lower-density residential to the exclusion of other densities and uses.
+Modify County policies, ordinances, standards, regulations, codes, etc. that create barriers to desired development, as outlined in this document and in the General Plan. - VP-2.
+Extend transit facilities and infrastructure concurrently with the development of major activity and commercial centers within the planning area.
+These include the intersections of Jackson Highway and Watt Avenue, Bradshaw Road and Excelsior Road, as well as in the Grant Line East area near White Rock Road to the north and the proposed private university to the south. - VP-3.
+New growth areas will contain a fine-grained mix of uses at both the neighborhood and community level, including residential, commercial, employment and/or industrial (including clean industry), institutional (schools, civic centers and quasi-public uses), parks, open space and habitat preserves.
 The County recognizes that this mix may vary depending upon location.
-As such, identifying an appropriate mix of uses will be integral to all Master Plan efforts, as identifying large tracts of singleuse development is no longer acceptable.
+Identifying an appropriate mix of uses will be integral to all Master Plan efforts, as identifying large tracts of single-use development is not acceptable.
 Therefore, when a Master Plan is initiated, a targeted mix of land uses for the area will be established to guide the planning process.
 Both vertical and horizontal mixed use development is encouraged within community and neighborhood nodes, and in areas designated as mixed use. - VP-4.
 Master Plans need to address the need and provide for civic and social infrastructure such as community centers, theaters, cultural and entertainment venues, hospitals, human services, etc. in new growth areas at a level of importance commensurate with the provision of basic services such as streets, water, sewer and flood control.